 “As adults age, it’s important to keep an eye out for warning signs related to the use of the stove and other kitchen items,” says Misty Taylor, registered nurse and senior vice president of clinical quality at BrightStar Care, who holds a Master of Science in nursing.
 “If an older adult’s eyesight is failing and they have a gas stove, it can lead to difficulty in seeing if there is a spill that could ignite a fire in the home.
 Similarly, if an older adult experiences tremors, it’s best for them to avoid using knives, as they could accidentally injure themselves.”

 Looking to take mealtime pressure off the senior in your life or want some help preparing meals or shopping for groceries for an aging loved one?
 You might consider a senior meal delivery service, grocery delivery or meal kit option — many of which suit a variety of budgets, dietary needs and culinary preferences.
-Easy, yummy meals without the hassle?
-Talk about a win-win.

-Prepared meal delivery
+Prepared meal delivery options for seniors

-For seniors who are no longer grocery shopping or cooking and simply need already-prepared sustenance, stick to meals that are already ready-to-eat or just need to be heated up in the microwave.
-Dr. Daniel Devine, a dual-board certified internist and geriatrician and co-founder of Devine Concierge Medicine, explains, “If a loved one gets lost driving home or consistently misplaces personal items,you need to worry about them potentially forgetting they turned on the oven.
+For seniors who are no longer grocery shopping or cooking and simply need fully prepared sustenance, stick to meals that are already ready-to-eat or just need to be heated up in the microwave.
+Dr. Daniel Devine, a dual-board certified internist and geriatrician and co-founder of Devine Concierge Medicine, explains, “If a loved one gets lost driving home or consistently misplaces personal items, you need to worry about them potentially forgetting they turned on the oven.
 That said, there needs to be a balance between preserving independence and dignity and preventing unintentional self-harm.”
 That’s when these senior meal delivery services can be beneficial — as well as a big timesaver for families or loved ones.

 Cost: Meals cost between $82-$90 per week for 1 full meal per day (breakfast, lunch or dinner).